Steem-FOSSbot/steem-fossbot-voter/docs/installation.md

 ##### Please note

-You can always go to the _Resources_ tab in your Heroku Dashboard and change these variables any time.
+You can always go to the _Settings_ tab in your Heroku Dashboard and change these variables any time.
 Each time you set a Config variable it restarts the server, so the change can take effect.

 Please see the usage information above this section for more information about the dashboard.

 ### IMPORTANT!
 Configure bot to run periodically

-A free Heroku app (called a "dyno") will idle after a certain amount of time, and so we cannot run a continuous code loop on this server.
+Heroku apps use server components called "dynos" will idle after a certain amount of time, and so we cannot run a continuous code loop on this server.
 However in order to run our curation bot **we need to set a scheduled task which will run the bot periodally**.

 The **Heroku Scheduler** add-on was created with the app (if you had a verified account), so we'll add a scheduled task there with these steps: